 Response To Intervention (RTI) is sometimes used to aid diagnosis.
-Unfortunately, when utilised for the purposes of diagnosis or to select subjects for dyslexia research, RTI is as imprecise and as questionable as other forms of dyslexia diagnosis, and there’s the rub; without an operational definition of dyslexia – which is the first step in scientific research, meaning that there must be a precise (infallible) measure of what it is you’re going to study, scientifically valid diagnosis cannot take place.
-This means that all research that used/uses the IQ discrepancy model, the ‘Bell Curve’ diagnosis (the bottom x% on the bell curve of reading ability) or RTI to select ‘dyslexic’ subjects, is null and void, as is research based on any other definitions -see Rice & Brooks appendix 1. p133.
+Unfortunately, when utilised for the purposes of diagnosis or to select subjects for dyslexia research, RTI is as imprecise and as questionable as other forms of dyslexia diagnosis, and there’s the rub; without an internationally accepted operational definition of dyslexia – which is the first step in scientific research, meaning that there must be a precise (infallible) measure of what it is you’re going to study, scientifically valid diagnosis cannot take place.
+This means that all research that used/uses the IQ discrepancy model diagnosis, the ‘Bell Curve’ diagnosis (the bottom x% on the bell curve of reading ability) or RTI to select ‘dyslexic’ subjects, is null and void, as is research based on any other definitions -see Rice & Brooks appendix 1. p133.

 ”When something is operationally defined, this means it has parameters which can be measured with sufficient mathematical rigour that these measures can be relied upon to define the concept”

-In Prof. McGuinness’s response to Hulme, she describes the problem with ‘dyslexia’ research studies that use the ‘isolated-groups design’.
+describes the problem with reading research studies that use the ‘isolated-groups design’

 ”When reading literature claiming that ”dyslexics‟ exhibit this or that symptom, or behaviour, it obviously behoves us to ascertain how the sample of ”dyslexics‟ was arrived at – how were they diagnosed.
 If it was by the discrepancy model of diagnosis, as is almost always the case, the findings are thereby rendered invalid and should, properly, be ignored.
 They seldom are.
 Indeed, such findings regularly march cheerfully on, underpinning and ”validating‟ later work, in bibliography after bibliography.
 The ”borders of pseudoscience‟ indeed”